wp-plugins/custom-team-manager/readme.txt

 = Do I need to use any supporting plugin for best use of this plugin? =

 Yes, if you want to reorder your members, please install and activate 'Post Types Order' plugin

+= I want to add text and images before the [team-members] And [team-members-profile], but it load the plugin infor then the information that I add before the plugin.
+How to position correctly ?

+Use `[cmt-content]`your content here`[/cmt-content]` to show some content before or after shortcode `[team-members]` or `[team-members-profile]` - it'll position the content correctly.

 == Screenshots ==

 1. Team Members page view.